 Interior mouldings tend to be made of wood or plaster and consist of skirting boards, dado rails, picture rails, coving and ceiling roses.
 Plaster or wood coving used in rooms with higher ceilings tends to be large and ornate and needs to be balanced at floor level by the use of tall skirting boards.
 In these rooms the dado is usually larger and there are nearly always picture rail mouldings present, in order to break the wall up into sections and from which to hang pictures in order not to leave nail or screw holes in the walls.
 Wooden picture rails add a decorative element to any home, but furthermore, high ceilings allow for some spectacularly decorative ceiling roses and ceiling lights and encourage decoration in terms of paint and wallpaper to make a statement.

 The function of the skirting board is inherently practical - to protect the wall from getting marked or damaged by shoes and boots, luggage, vacuum cleaners and mops.
 For this reason they are also sometimes called kickboards.
-And as can be seen in this image, using a darker colour rather than painting them in white helps them look cleaner and smarter for longer.
+And as can be seen in this image, using a darker colour rather than painting them in white helps them appear cleaner and smarter for longer.

 Do you need tall skirting boards?

 Tall skirting can be very attractive, enhancing the décor of the room as it acts as a large surface on which decorative elements can be included such as curves and ridges.
 Tall skirting boards can be more decorative than shorter ones just because of the sheer surface area they occupy.
 Add in the fact that it also provides a larger surface area to paint and it really becomes an important decorative feature.
 Using a tall skirting board also gives you the opportunity to use a large and more decorative Victorian architrave around your windows and doors which again adds balance and structure to your room.